cleverpush/cleverpush-developer-docs/docs/sdks/expo/setup.md

 If rich notifications are not working properly in iOS, follow these troubleshooting steps:

+1. **Verify NSE Target Exists in Xcode**
+   - Open your project in Xcode
-- Verify NSE target exists in Xcode
+   - Check that the `CleverPushNotificationServiceExtension` target exists in the project navigator
+   - If missing, the NSE files should have been automatically created via the setup commands above

-- Check CleverPush framework is linked to NSE
+2. **Check CleverPush Framework is Linked to NSE**
+   - Select the `CleverPushNotificationServiceExtension` target in Xcode
+   - Go to `Build Phases` > `Link Binary With Libraries`
-- Ensure app groups are configured
+   - Ensure `CleverPush.framework` is listed
-- Test with actual device (not simulator)
+   - If missing, add it manually

+3. **Ensure App Groups are Configured**
+   - Verify App Groups are enabled for both main app and NSE targets
+   - Check that the same App Group is selected for both targets
+   - App Group should follow the pattern: `group.YOUR.BUNDLE.ID.cleverpush`

+4. **Test with Actual Device**
+   - Rich notifications may not work properly in iOS Simulator
+   - Always test rich notifications on a physical iOS device

+5. **Verify Developer Team and Capabilities**
-- Make sure that developement team had beeb selected with capabilites in main project and notification service extension.
+   - Ensure development team is selected for both main project and notification service extension
+   - Check that capabilities are properly configured:
+     - Push Notifications (enabled)
+     - Background Modes > Remote notifications (enabled)
+     - App Groups (enabled for both targets)

 ## Setup Android